 While the Canadiens 2006-07 regular season careened towards a wild conclusion, where the hockey gods saw fit to have Montreal meet Toronto on the final Saturday night, a dramatic finish from an earlier era still percolates in the minds of the former Canadiens players who took part in it.

-The drama associated with the swan song of the Canadiens 2006-07 season pales in comparison to the bizarre twisted scenario that was the tension-filled conclusion of the 1970 East Division race.Going into the final day of the regular season 37 years ago, the New York Rangers were 2 points back of the Montreal Canadiens for the fourth and final playoff spot on the final day of the season.
+The drama associated with the swan song of the Canadiens 2006-07 season pales in comparison to the bizarre, twisted scenario that was the tension-filled conclusion of the 1969-70 East Division race.Going into the final day of the regular season 37 years ago, the New York Rangers were two points back of the Montreal Canadiens for the fourth and final playoff spot.

 "I'll never forget that game and that weekend.
 If I didn't get ulcers then I will never get ulcers," Francis said.
 "I will never forget that as long as I live."

-Neither will former the Canadiens of that season, John Ferguson and Yvan Cournoyer among them.
-As with many other Habs of the team, they believed the Red Wings purposely came up lame in the second contest against the Rangers, in order to oust the defending Cup champion Canadiens.
+Neither will former Canadiens of that season, John Ferguson and Yvan Cournoyer among them.
+As with many other Habs of the team, they believed thepurposely came up lame in the second contest against the Rangers, in order to oust the defending Cup champion Canadiens.

-The scenario that begat Ferguson's and the Canadiens' grudge against Detroit started to unfold in Detroit at the old Olympia Stadium, on Saturday, April 4, 1970.
+The scenario that begat Ferguson and the Canadiens' grudge against Detroit started to unfold in Detroit at the old Olympia Stadium, on Saturday, April 4, 1970.